adisawant2005/Book-Store-Web/README.md

+# Book Store Website

+This a mini project to create a MERN stack website

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.